QUIC-to-QUIC Relay for Solana

 }

-// At bot startup — connect once
+// At startup — connect once, auth is automatic

 let client = MoonLandClient::connect(

-"<moonland_endpoint>", // Provided by Moon Land team
+"<endpoint>", // Regional endpoint — provided by Moon Land team

-"<moonland_api_key>", // Provided by Moon Land team
+"<api-key>", // 32 hex chars — provided by Moon Land team

 ).await?;